Moe-hacker/ruri/README.md

 -----------------
 # WARNING:
 For production, I fully recommand you to use tools like crun, youki, containerd, docker, podman, they are more secure and stable.
 This is an non-OCI tool and, you take your own risk using it when you really need.
 The whole project is experimental!
+# Looking for i18n?
+This project is not for you.
+If you don't know and don't want to know what's chroot/unshare/namespace/PID/capability/cgroup, you also can't know what's 换根/取消共享/命名空间/进程编号/能力/控制组.
+In fact, after translation, many words are even more un-understandable than English.
+But, it's a good idea to ask ChatGPT :)
 # WARNING:
 > [!WARNING]
 > ruri should always be executed with root privileges(sudo), and do not set SUID or any capability on it!